wdevore/MachDyne_FPGAs_SBCs/Schoko/go_clients/readme.md

 # Description
 - Basic is a simple read/write test during the earlier stages of the monitor.
+- Monitor is a bootstrap program for interacting with the hardware at a basic level.

 # Links
 - https://pkg.go.dev/go.bug.st/serial